No matter what kind of investor you are, you’ll agree that your financial plan should include the following three key objectives:

 The entire EPF balance can be withdrawn in the following scenarios:

-Note: With effect from December 6, 2018, EPF members can withdraw 75% of the EPF corpus if they are unemployed for one month, and the remaining 25% if they remain unemployed for 60 days or more.
+Note: Effective December 6, 2018, EPF members can withdraw 75% of the EPF corpus if they are unemployed for one month and the remaining 25% if they remain unemployed for 60 days or more.

 Scenario: Marriage or education (for yourself, your children or siblings)